-Ninth Circuit's reasoning would have precluded the successful challenges to government action in Hunter, Ramos, and Espinoza, all of which looked to original discriminatory intent.
+In addition, the Ninth Circuit's reformulation of Arlington Heights will affect cases in various contexts outside criminal prosecutions for illegal reentry.
+The Ninth Circuit's reasoning would have precluded the successful challenges to government action in Hunter, Ramos, and Espinosa, all of which looked to original discriminatory intent.